15 Big Ones: Session difficulties

 A Newsweek journalist reported that Jardine and Mike Love were "all for letting Brian take full charge, even though Love makes no secret of resenting him."
-Mankey remembered that "[a]ll of the people in the studio" felt sorry for Brian and tried to help him improve his work, with the exception of Love and Jardine, who "just thought it was crap.
+Mankey remembered that everybody in the studio had felt sorry for Brian and offered their assistance in bettering his work, with the exception of Love and Jardine, who "just thought it was crap.
 They'd show up and say it was terrible."
-Stephen said, "Carl was dragging his feet, saying, 'This is a shitty record.
-This isn't anywhere near as good as it should be.'"
-Carl said, "Thing is, then I came back and worked my ass off because I support my brother Brian professionally and personally."
-Stephen noted, "They really had mixed feelings about [Brian's comeback] because they knew it would frustrate their own designs for their own music.
-But they probably liked it economically, because they knew it was going to get them a bigger record deal."

-Dennis later complained, "I was unhappy with the oldies – absolutely.
-The album should have been 100% original.
-We had enough Brian Wilson material to do it. ...
-Steve Love, Mike Love and Alan Jardine were pushing to get it out – it was just a big push.
-They'd rather just get it out there than take time with it and develop it.
+Dennis later complained that he had been "unhappy with the oldies – absolutely", advocating for all-original content given ample Brian Wilson compositions had been available.
+He said, "Steve Love, Mike Love and Alan Jardine were pushing to get it out – it was just a big push. [...]
 Carl and I were really upset."
-Steve countered that "the hard truth is that you don't have forever to tinker around with this stuff.
-The pressing demands of business sometimes interfere with artistic indulgence.
-Business-wise you want to get the goddamn album out when things are gelling."
-Mike did not believe that time constraints was to blame for the album's "rough sections", explaining that it was not publicly disclosed that Carl had suffered "a debilitating back injury" and had been "self-medicating and drinking".
+Stephen countered by emphasizing the necessity of timely releases to meet business demands and market momentum, even if it meant artistic compromises.
+Mike did not believe that time constraints were to blame for the album's "rough sections", explaining that it was not publicly disclosed that Carl had suffered "a debilitating back injury" and had been "self-medicating and drinking".

 Sessions resumed in early March.
 Ultimately, a compromise was reached, with the album including a mix of covers and originals.
-Brian told an interviewer that "15 Big Ones started out as an album of nothing but oldies, but then we ran out of them.
+Brian told an interviewer, "15 Big Ones started out as an album of nothing but oldies, but then we ran out of them.
 Halfway through, Mike Love decided to make the record half old and half new.
 I didn't like the idea at first, but he literally forced us to do it his way.
 I resented that."
-However, by the time they had finished in May, the group had recorded almost nothing but covers.
+The group had recorded about two dozen different songs, mostly cover versions, by the time the sessions had wrapped.